Continual Pre-training of MoEs: How robust is your router?: Background

+This section provides a concise summary of the relevant background for our study.
+A more detailed version can be found in Section~\ref{apdx:sec:background} of the appendix.

-Continual pre-training extends pre-training to multiple new distributions.
-Concretely, continual pre-training occurs when a models is trained on a sequence of datasets $\gD_0,\gD_1,\dots,\gD_N$ with different distributions, $N\geq2$, and each dataset is sufficiently large (e.g., $>100$B tokens in the case of language)~\citep{ibrahim2024simple}.
-Note that the large data scale, here, distinguishes this setting from supervised fine-tuning or instruction tuning where the amount of data is much smaller.
-Typical application settings of continual pre-training are adapting existing pre-trained models on newly available data or enhancing their capabilities in a specific domain.
-We will now discuss well-established techniques for continually pre-training dense transformers.
+\textbf{Continual Pre-training of LLMs.} Continual pre-training (CPT) extends pre-training to one or more new distributions.
+Concretely, continual pre-training occurs when a model is trained on a sequence of datasets $\gD_0,\gD_1,\dots,\gD_N$ with different distributions, $N\geq2$, and each dataset is sufficiently large (e.g., $>100$B tokens in the case of language).
+Recently, \citet{ibrahim2024simple} established that CPT LLMs can match the performance of full re-training by simply repeating the pre-training schedule (cosine annealing) for CPT and replaying previous data.
+However, if one has control over the initial pre-training, it is possible to further improve CPT by using an infinite learning rate schedule~\citep{janson2025beyond}.

-\textbf{LR Re-warming and Re-decaying.} Many open-source LLMs follow a linear warmup and cosine annealing schedule during pre-training, which reaches a large maximum learning rate, \maxLR, early on in training and subsequently decays the learning rate to a small minimum value, \minLR ~\citep{chinchilla,warmrestarts,rae2021scaling}.
-Naively continuing training at \minLR or \maxLR either leads to too little adaptation or too much forgetting.
-Instead,~\cite{ibrahim2024simple} show that Re-warming and Re-decaying the learning rate during CPT is critical for strong continual learning performance.

-\textbf{Infinite LR schedules.} While Re-warming and Re-decaying the learning rate following a cosine decay schedule was found to be a good solution when starting from a fully decayed checkpoint,~\cite{ibrahim2024simple} remark that this strategy incurs forgetting, due to the large LR increase, even when continually pre-training on the same distribution.
-To circumvent this, the authors propose infinite learning rate schedules that allow for a smooth transition in learning rate between continual learning phases and are not bound to a fixed number of training steps.

-\textbf{Replay.} Replaying previous data has been a longstanding tool for mitigating catastrophic forgetting~\citep{continualsurvey}.
-In our experiments, we replay previously seen data for this purpose, designating any model using the technique with the suffix ``$X\%$ Replay".
-Here, $X$ represents the percentage of samples in a given batch that were replayed from the previous distribution.
-To match compute across different replay budgets, we do not increase the token budget when increasing the amount of replay.
-Instead, we decrease the amount of new data seen during CPT.